raiden-network/microraiden/docs/introduction/introduction.rst

 must have agreed to the updated balance.

 This means that there are only 2 transactions that have to happen on the blockchain:

-- the initial `opening` of the channel with the prepaid amount the sender eventually wants to spent during the channels lifetime
+- the initial `opening` of the channel with the prepaid amount the sender eventually wants to spend during the channel's lifetime
-- the final `closing` of the channel, where the senders initial deposit is paid out to the receiver and sender, based on the agreed on off chain balances
+- the final `closing` of the channel, where the sender's initial deposit is paid out to the receiver and sender, based on the agreed on off-chain balances

 If the channel runs low on funds before it is closed, the sender can increase the transferable amount of the channel with a `topup` transaction on-chain.